Norton Rose Fulbright Canada LLP

 Related services and key industries

-Vanessa Rochester practises predominantly in the area of transportation and energy law.
+Vanessa Rochester practises predominantly in the area of shipping and transportation.
 She advises clients on all aspects of contentious and non-contentious work.

-On the contentious side, Dr. Rochester has experience advising on and managing disputes involving marine pollution, collisions, groundings, maritime incidents, charterparties, carriage of goods, ship sale and purchase, shipbuilding and marine and non‑marine insurance, off-shore vessels, drilling contracts, pipelines, oil and gas transportation and distribution, as well as a variety of general commercial disputes.
-Dr. Rochester has acted for clients before the Quebec courts and the federal courts of Canada, as well as in both mediation and arbitration (both institutional and ad hoc).
+On the contentious side, Dr. Rochester has experience advising on and managing disputes involving marine pollution, collisions, groundings, maritime incidents, charterparties, carriage of goods, ship sale and purchase, shipbuilding and marine and non marine insurance, off-shore vessels, drilling contracts, pipelines, oil and gas transportation and distribution, as well as sale and distribution and a variety of intellectual property disputes.
+Dr. Rochester has acted for clients before the Quebec courts and the federal courts of Canada, as well as in relation to complex multijurisdictional disputes involving the United Kingdom, United States, South America, Europe, Africa, Asia and the Pacific.
+Dr. Rochester has particular experience with extraordinary remedies, such as injunctions, seizures and arrests.
+Dr. Rochester also acts for clients in both mediation and arbitration (both institutional and ad hoc).

-In addition to her litigation work, Dr. Rochester handles transactional work involving the sale and purchase of vessels and aircraft, financing, charterparties, contracts of affreightment, agreements related to the supply of transportation and logistics services, the purchase of assets in the transportation industry, insurance, regulatory compliance for LNG terminals, and the sale, transportation, export and import of oil and gas.
+In addition to her litigation work, Dr. Rochester handles transactional work involving the sale and purchase of vessels and aircraft, financing, charterparties, contracts of affreightment, agreements related to the supply of transportation and logistics services, the purchase of assets in the transportation industry, insurance, regulatory compliance for LNG terminals, and the sale, transportation, export and import of oil, gas, and other commodities.
+Dr. Rochester also advises on intellectual property, privacy and data protection matters, including in the context of acquisitions, services and supply in the transportation sector.

 Ph.D., Shipping and Commercial Law, University of Cape Town, 2008